[Last Updated: 1 June 2022]

-The best way to figure out which headlamp you need as you look to purchase in 2018, is to reverse engineer it.
+The best way to figure out which headlamp you need as you look to purchase in 2022-23, is to reverse engineer it.
 First – figure out what activities you’ll need your light for.
 Camping?
 Non-technical trail running?
 Road running?
 Skiing?
 Mountain biking?
 Spelunking?

 Beam Type – Quality and Shape of Light

 The Petzl Nao series is best for runners and those who want a light unit with bright light for a long time – hours.
-If you’re exploring caves, you probably want a Nao+ or Ultra Rush – or two of them to give you redundancy so you’re not stuck without light at some point.
+If you’re exploring caves, you probably want a NAO+ or DUO S – or two of them to give you redundancy so you’re not stuck without light at some point.
 If you want a headlamp to strap on your bike occasionally, the Ultra Rush is great for that.

 What About the Shape of the Light Pattern?

 For looking for wildlife in the rainforest and on the road, the Nao series or the Ultra Rush works perfectly for me.
 The beam is bright in the center and gradually gets lighter on the sides.
 The beams have a nice width to them.
-Recently we found the OLIGHT H2R Nova – it has a nice beam that is a combination of flood and spot – and it’s ideal for most activities.
+Recently we found the OLIGHT H2R NOVA – it has a nice beam that is a combination of flood and spot – and it’s ideal for most activities.

-Do you need really long battery life, and are you willing to sacrifice a light pattern with constant brightness level?
+Do you need very long battery life, and are you willing to sacrifice a light pattern with a constant brightness level?
 The Reactive Lighting Technology by Petzl was created to save battery and provide great lighting when you need it.
 Petzl has definitely succeeded – and their lights with RLT are definitely some of the best on the market.
 Personally, we feel they are the gold standard by which we judge other headlamps.
 RLT is not a gimmick, it works for most activities.

 Two Headlamps with Reactive Lighting Technology: